David M. Kelley: Education

-Books, talks, and honors
+Reception

 David Kelley has been recognized as one of America's leading design innovators.

 In 2020, he received the Bernard M. Gordon Prize for Innovation in Engineering and Technology Education from the National Academy of Engineering “for formalizing the principles and curriculum of ‘design thinking’ to develop innovative engineering leaders with empathy and creative confidence to generate high-impact solutions.”

 In 2019, he was conferred an honorary Doctor of Science and Technology by his alma mater, Carnegie Mellon University.

 In 2013, David and his brother Tom Kelley published Creative Confidence, which a Forbes review called "an empowering, compelling, relentlessly hopeful and optimistic read."

 In 2012, Kelley spoke on building creative confidence at TED 2012.
 He had earlier spoken at TED 2002 on human-centered design.

 In 2009, he was awarded the Edison Achievement Award for his "pioneering contributions to the design of breakthrough products, services, and experiences for consumers, as well as his development of an innovative culture that has broad impact."

 In 2005, he was recognized for his "distinguished contribution to design education" with the Sir Misha Black Medal.

-In 2001, the Smithsonian's Cooper-Hewitt, National Design Museum presented David Kelley and IDEO with the National Design Award in Product Design.
+In 2001, the Smithsonian Institution's Cooper-Hewitt, National Design Museum presented David Kelley and IDEO with the National Design Award in Product Design.

 In 2000, he was honored with a Chrysler Design Award, and was elected to the National Academy of Engineering for "the creation of products of diversity and for affecting the practice of design."